neilalexander/mua/README.md

 }
 ```

-You can now use your favourite client to send a custom event with this encoded blob as the content.
+You can now use your favourite client to send a custom event with this
+encoded blob as the content.

+## Is this safe?

+You can't access the filesystem, sockets, system calls or such within
+the Lua environment.
+It should be reasonably self-contained as a result,
+although this may also make it a bit harder to do anything useful with.

 ## Why would you do this?